Aperocky/market-transactions-engine/readme.md

         quantityFulfilled?: number;
     }

 Market engine takes a list of above orders, and process them at once, filling the orders with the highest buy price and lowest sell price until the prices meet.

-Orders are then delivered, with settlePrice and quantityFulfilled parameter in terms of an half filled order.
+`Order` are updated in place, hence they may be controlled by other entities instead of being tied to `MarketTransactionsEngine`.

 A very quick example:

     let engine = new MarketTransactionsEngine();
-    let order1 = new Order("Rice", true, 1.2, 1); // resource name, buy/sell, unit price, quantity
+    let order1 = new Order("Rice", true, 1.2, 1); // commodity, buy/sell, unit price, quantity
     let order2 = new Order("Rice", true, 1.1, 1);
     let order3 = new Order("Rice", false, 1, 1.5);
     engine.addOrders([order1, order2, order3]);